Longfld/DynamicaRouter/README.md

 http://plnkr.co/edit/1fdAYP5PAbiHdJfTKgWo?p=preview

-You can see  angular 2, how to:
+You can see  angular, how to:

 1. Dynamic load components (app/MyRouterLinks.ts)